SIPH confirms another death due to COVID-19 - Local News 8

 SIPH confirms another death due to COVID-19

-This brings the total to nine deaths due to COVID-19 in southeast Idaho.
+This brings the total to 10 deaths due to COVID-19 in southeast Idaho.

-Out of respect to these individuals’ families, no additional details will be

 SIPH urges all residents to take precautions to slow the spread of COVID-19.
 This includes practicing social distancing at all times, wearing cloth face coverings in public places, practicing good hand hygiene, and isolating immediately if you show symptoms of COVID-19.